marcorieser/tailwind-merge-laravel/README.md

 If you're using a custom Tailwind config, you may need to configure TailwindMerge as well to merge classes properly.

-By default TailwindMerge is configured in a way that you can still use it if all the following apply to your Tailwind config:
+By default, TailwindMerge is configured in a way that you can still use it if all the following apply to your Tailwind config:

 - Only using color names which don't clash with other Tailwind class names
 - Only deviating by number values from number-based Tailwind classes
 - Only using font-family classes which don't clash with default font-weight classes
-- Sticking to default Tailwind config for everything else
+- Sticking to the default Tailwind config for everything else

 If some of these points don't apply to you, you need to customize the configuration.